-- 1. Jeevan Vidya: Ek Parichaya, A Nagaraj, Jeevan Vidya Prakashan, Amar Kantak, 1999.

-- 2. N. Tripathi, Human Values", New Age Intl.
-Publishers, New Delhi, 2004.

-- 3. The Story of Stuff (Book).

-- 4. Mohandas Karamchand Gandhi.
-The Story of My Experiments with Truth

-- 5. E. FSchumacher.
-Small is Beautiful

-- 6. Cecile Andrews, Slow is Beautiful

-- 7. J C Kumarappa.
-Economy of Permanence

-- 8. Pandit Sunderlal.
-Bharat Mein Angreji Raj

-- 9. Dharampal, Rediscovering India.

-- 10. Mohandas K. Gandhi, "Hind Swaraj or Indian Home Rule"
+- 1. Jeevan Vidya: Ek Parichaya, A Nagaraj, Jeevan Vidya Prakashan, Amar Kantak, 1999. - 2.
+N. Tripathi, Human Values", New Age Intl.
+Publishers, New Delhi, 2004. - 3.
+The Story of Stuff (Book). - 4.
+Mohandas Karamchand Gandhi.
+The Story of My Experiments with Truth - 5.
+E. FSchumacher.
+Small is Beautiful - 6.
+Cecile Andrews, Slow is Beautiful - 7.
+J C Kumarappa.
+Economy of Permanence - 8.
+Pandit Sunderlal.
+Bharat Mein Angreji Raj - Dharampal, Rediscovering India. - 10.
+Mohandas K. Gandhi, "Hind Swaraj or Indian Home Rule"

-- 11. Maulana Abdul Kalam Azad.
-India Wins Freedom
+- 11. Maulana Abdul Kalam Azad, India Wins Freedom

 - 12. Romain Rolland.
 Vivekananda (English)

 - 13. Romain Rolland.
 Gandhi (English)

 - 14. Jawaharlal Nehru.
 Rediscovery of India

-Upon successful completion of the course, student will

-1. become more aware of themselves, and their surroundings (family, society, nature) L2 2. become more responsible in life, and in handling problems with sustainable solutions, while keeping human relationships and human nature in mind.
+Upo on successful completion of the course, student will Blooms Level of Learning 1. become more aware of themselves, and their surroundings (family, society, nature) L2 2. become more responsible in life, and in handling problems with sustainable solutions, while keeping human relationships and human nature in mind.
 L2 3. have better critical ability.
-L3 4. become sensitive to their commitment towards what they have understood L3 5. apply what they have learnt to their own self in different day-to-day settings in real L4
+L3 4. become sensitive to their commitment towards what they have understood (human values, human relationship and human society).
+L3 5. apply what they have learnt to their own self in different day-to-day settings in real life, at least a beginning would be made in this direction.
+L4